kubernetes/enhancements/keps/sig-node/3008-qos-class-resources/README.md

   are pod-level resources and which container-level) but there is still possibility to mix-up vendor-specific QoS-class resources, although the risk for this is relatively small (severe misconfiguration)
+- A node can only serve a limited amount of users of high-priority QoS.
+This is mitigated by the Capacity attribute of classes, limiting the number of simultaneous users of a class.
+This information if per-node and it is determined by the system and/or runtime contiguration of the node, outside Kubernetes.
+It is the  responsibility of the node administrator to configure meaningful capacity limits for QoS-class resources that require it.
+- User does not request any QoS but the runtime applies some defaults on the application, limiting service level.
+This is mitigated by user being able to see the effective assignments in Pod status.
+- User accidentally specifies pod-level QoS-class resources for a container.
+  For "official" well-known QoS-class resources (see [Consts](#consts)) this will be mitigated by admission check, rejecting the Pod.
+For vendor-specific QoS-class resources the Pod will stay in pending state, with Pod status indicating that no nodes are available with a message describing the detailed reason of unavailable container-level QoS-class resource type.
+- User mistakenly specifies a scontainer-level QoS-class resources as a pod-level request.
+This is not regarded as an error or misconfiguration but the request is regarded as a pod-wide default for all containers.
+  However, an unintended consequence may be that some containers are run at on unintended QoS level or the pod becomes unschedulable because no nodes have enough capacity to satisfy a high-priority QoS-class for all containers.
+  In the latter case the Pod stays in pending state with Pod status describing the details of insufficient QoS-class resources.

 ## Design Details